openremote/openremote/README.md

 ## Contributing to OpenRemote

-We work with Java, Groovy, JavaScript, Gradle, Docker, and a wide range of APIs and protocol implementations.
+We work with Java, Groovy, TypeScript, Gradle, Docker, and a wide range of APIs and protocol implementations.
 Clone or checkout this project and send us pull requests, ensure that code is covered by tests and that the full test suite passes.

 For more information and how to set up a development environment, see the [Developer Guide](https://github.com/openremote/openremote/wiki).